matiasbenedetto/blog-articles/articles/blog/docker/docker-cron-node-alpine.md

 * * * * * export NODE_PATH=/app/scrapper/node_modules/ && cd /app/scrapper && npm run start >> /logs/scrapper.log 2>&1
 ```

+There are a few interesting parts here that I had to research for.
+We  need to tell to the cronjob where are our `node_modules` folder, otherwise the system wont find our modules.
+Yo

 # Setup your image
 To mantain the size of  the containers to the minimum size possible I gonna use the Alpine version of the Node image.